 in.
 He also offered tips on storage and uses! "

-The Weedy Garden - corn (sweet), pumpkins, strawberries,
+The Weedy Garden - No pesticides are used, strawberries,

 Jefferies Orchard - blueberries, cherries, strawberries, Cider